First Foundation Bank Review

 BankBonus.com rating

-With First Foundation being a regional bank, most customers will be those living within their service area (California, Florida, Hawii, Texas, and Florida) looking for a more personalized experience than what the bigger banks offer.
+Since First Foundation is regional bank, most customers are those living within their service area (California, Florida, Hawaii, Nevada, and Texas) looking for a more personalized experience than the bigger banks offer.

 Pros